IT assets can quickly become a serious liability if they aren’t properly processed at end-of-life.

 - Internal auditing to verify processes are being followed and systems are operational

 What does proper storage look like?

 The right solution depends on your storage needs.
 Factors such as the size of your business, the number of locations or how long you will need to store will all influence what is right for you.
 The following are two secure options for end-of-life storage:

 Storing the devices in one secure place can be a simple approach to keep things organized and control access.
 This is actually a room or storage closet in your facility that can be secured.
 Combining this with proper documentation will help to keep the system running effortlessly with precise records.

 However, if space is at a premium, dedicating a room to storage may not be an option.
 As an alternative, you will wish to mull over a mobile storage option.

 Mobile storage lets you keep a collection container in the areas you need it.
 When the operations are spread across quite a few locations or you look forward to rotating out end-of-life equipment more often, having a securable container close by is necessary.

 Secure and portable containers offer the security and convenience you need.
 You will have the capability of storing large quantities of media, hard drives, computers and other electronic devices.
 Best of all, this device remains simple to move and transport no matter how full it gets.

 TechReset is a certified provider for delivering solutions for data destruction and ITAD in Toronto.
-If you work for a broader public sector institution such as a school board, you can easily find our solutions and choose to increase the security of your organization at end-of-life.
+If you work for a broader public sector institution such as a school board, you can easily find our IT assets services and solutions and choose to increase the security of your organization at the end-of-life.

 To know more about safe and secure hard drive shredding and e-waste disposal in Mississauga, feel free to drop an e-mail at email@example.com or give a call at 905 510 8969!